gsoules/AvantRelationships/README.md

 * [Relationship Rules]
 * [Digital Archive Data Model]

-### Visualization Graph Placement
+### Visualization Graph Preview Placement
 By default, the AvantRelationships plugin displays its visualization graph preview immediately after an item's metadata elements and before item relationship groups.
 When you click on the preview's *Enlarge* link, a full size visualization appears in a popup.
-You can have the  preview display somewhere else such as in the sidebar.
+You can have the  preview appear somewhere else such as in the sidebar.
 To display the graph at a designated location:
-1. Go to the Configure Plugin page for AvantRelationships and choose *At designated location* for the *Visualization Preview* option.
+1. On the Configure Plugin page for AvantRelationships, choose *At designated location* for the *Visualization Preview* option.
 2. Call the hook shown below from `/themes/<your-theme-name>/items/show.php` as shown in the example below.

 ```